 • Firewalls, security procedures, and constant improvement thereof.

-• Staff awareness – IT should continually find new ways to deal with threats and share those in a meeting monthly.
+• Staff awareness – IT should continually find new ways to deal with threats and share those in monthly meetings.